Baby killer nurse Lucy Letby sentenced to whole-life term in UK | Law-Order

 Baby killer nurse Lucy Letby sentenced to whole-life term in UK

-Nurse Lucy Letby was on Monday sentenced to a whole-life term by a UK court for killing seven babies and attempting to murder at least six others while working at a hospital in northern England.
+Neonatal nurse Lucy Letby, convicted as the most prolific child serial killer in modern British history, was on Monday sentenced to a whole-life term by a UK court for killing seven babies and attempting to murder at least six others while working at a hospital in northern England.

 In his sentencing remarks, Justice Goss said the nurse had acted in ''gross breach of trust" and with "premeditation, calculation and cunning" as he handed down the tough custodial sentence at Manchester Crown Court.